COMPASS: Benchmarking Constrained Optimization in LLM Agents: Experiment Results

 \subsection{Validating LLM User Simulator Quality}

 To ensure our LLM user simulator produces realistic and reliable interactions, we randomly sample 45 full conversations spanning diverse personas, task types, and agent interactions.
-From these, we extract \textbf{\textit{198}} individual user responses for human evaluation by an independent expert annotation service, covering the full range of scenarios in the \textit{COMPASS} benchmark.
+From these, we extract \textbf{\textit{198}} individual user responses for human evaluation by an independent expert annotation service, covering the full range of scenarios.

 Annotators assess each response along two dimensions. \textbf{(1) Rubric-based quality assessment:} responses are scored on two axes.
 The \textit{clarity} axis measures whether user messages are expressed in a way that avoids misleading the agent or causing task failure; a score below 3 (on a 1–5 scale) indicates that the simulator may have provided confusing or incorrect task information.
-The \textit{contextual appropriateness} axis evaluates whether responses flow naturally within a travel-planning dialogue. \textbf{(2) Detailed error detection:} since behaviors such as constraint revelation and trust patterns are explicitly controlled (Sec.~\ref{sec:user_simulator}), annotators tag whether the simulator follows its prompts correctly without hallucination or deviation.
-The scoring rubric appears in Tab.~\ref{tab:human_eval} \textit{(left)}, with full annotation instructions and error definitions in App.~\ref{appdx:human_eval}.
+The \textit{contextual appropriateness} axis evaluates whether responses flow naturally within a travel-planning dialogue. \textbf{(2) Detailed error detection:} since behaviors such as constraint revelation and trust patterns are explicitly controlled (Sec.~\ref{sec:user_simulator}), annotators tag whether the simulator follows its prompts correctly without hallucinations.
+We list the scoring rubric in Tab.~\ref{tab:human_eval} \textit{(left)}, and full annotation instructions and error definitions in App.~\ref{appdx:human_eval}. \looseness=-1

 Results (Tab.~\ref{tab:human_eval}, \textit{right}) show high quality scores (median clarity: 4; contextual appropriateness: 4 on a 1–5 scale) and very low error rates—4\% for constraint revelation and 0.5\% for feedback accuracy.
 These results confirm that the simulator reliably follows its script while producing clear, natural responses, validating it as a realistic tool for benchmarking agent capabilities.